jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 Diagram Expression,

 A special thing about the notation of definitions (command definitions, classes, interfaces, command interfaces) is, that it expresses all the POSSIBILITIES, to connect objects to each other.
 An OBJECT might only express the current situation the object might be in.
 The difference is visible in, that connections that are not yet made, ARE displayed as the possible connections, that can be made.
 Only if you for instance type something as a class, or USE something as a class, the possible connections are displayed.
-Heck, even for objects I would probably need to display the possible connections to make with it, in order to display all the connection points.
+Heck, even for objects I might probably need to display the possible connections to make with it, in order to display all the connection points.

 JJ